 - Schools are not expected to identify or diagnose cases of COVID-19. - Symptoms of COVID-19 are individualized and variable, and sometimes not present. - The CDC has recognized that the primary symptoms are FEVER, COUGH, and SHORTNESS OF BREATH.
-However, children frequently present with GI symptoms. - Because the symptoms of COVID-19 are so variable and can be mild, the School will err on the side of extreme caution and children without fever who continue to complain of symptoms will be sent home for evaluation. - The School's illness policy will remain in place for non-COVID-19 diagnoses: students with fever (temperature of 100°F or greater) or contagious symptoms (vomiting, diarrhea) will be sent home from School.
-Students should be free of fever and/or free of symptoms such as vomiting and diarrhea for 24 hours without medication before returning to School. - Respiratory treatments using nebulization will no longer be permitted at School.
+Some may experience gastrointestinal symptoms.
+GI symptoms with other COVID symptoms should be treated as possible COVID-19 - Because the symptoms of COVID-19 are so variable and can be mild or absent, the School will err on the side of extreme caution and children without fever who continue to complain of symptoms will be sent home for evaluation. - The School's illness policy will remain in place for non-COVID-19 diagnoses: students with fever (temperature of 100°F or greater) or contagious symptoms (vomiting, diarrhea) will be sent home from School.
+Students should be free of fever and other symptoms for 24 hours without medication before returning to School per school management policy of illness.
+Vomiting and diarrhea should be resolved for a minimum of 24 hours before returning to School. - Respiratory treatments using nebulization will no longer be permitted at School until further notice.